metio/terraform-provider-k8s/docs/data-sources/temporal_io_temporal_cluster_v1beta1_manifest.md

 - `authorization` (Attributes) Authorization allows authorization configuration for the temporal cluster. (see [below for nested schema](#nestedatt--spec--authorization))
 - `dynamic_config` (Attributes) DynamicConfig allows advanced configuration for the temporal cluster. (see [below for nested schema](#nestedatt--spec--dynamic_config))
 - `image` (String) Image defines the temporal server docker image the cluster should use for each services.
-- `image_pull_secrets` (Attributes List) An optional list of references to secrets in the same namespaceto use for pulling temporal images from registries. (see [below for nested schema](#nestedatt--spec--image_pull_secrets))
+- `image_pull_secrets` (Attributes List) An optional list of references to secrets in the same namespace to use for pulling temporal images from registries. (see [below for nested schema](#nestedatt--spec--image_pull_secrets))
 - `job_init_containers` (List of Map of String) JobInitContainers adds a list of init containers to the setup's jobs.
 - `job_resources` (Attributes) JobResources allows set resources for setup/update jobs. (see [below for nested schema](#nestedatt--spec--job_resources))
-- `job_ttl_seconds_after_finished` (Number) JobTTLSecondsAfterFinished is amount of time to keep job pods after jobs are completed.Defaults to 300 seconds.
+- `job_ttl_seconds_after_finished` (Number) JobTTLSecondsAfterFinished is amount of time to keep job pods after jobs are completed.
+Defaults to 300 seconds.
 - `log` (Attributes) Log defines temporal cluster's logger configuration. (see [below for nested schema](#nestedatt--spec--log))
 - `m_tls` (Attributes) MTLS allows configuration of the network traffic encryption for the cluster. (see [below for nested schema](#nestedatt--spec--m_tls))
 - `metrics` (Attributes) Metrics allows configuration of scraping endpoints for stats. prometheus or m3. (see [below for nested schema](#nestedatt--spec--metrics))
 - `services` (Attributes) Services allows customizations for each temporal services deployment. (see [below for nested schema](#nestedatt--spec--services))
 - `ui` (Attributes) UI allows configuration of the optional temporal web ui deployed alongside the cluster. (see [below for nested schema](#nestedatt--spec--ui))
-- `version` (String) Version defines the temporal version the cluster to be deployed.This version impacts the underlying persistence schemas versions.
+- `version` (String) Version defines the temporal version the cluster to be deployed.
+This version impacts the underlying persistence schemas versions.

 <a id="nestedatt--spec--persistence"></a>
 ### Nested Schema for `spec.persistence`